 We know that sustainable public transport options can be really lacking in rural areas, and the transport sector currently accounts for the largest share of UK greenhouse gas emissions.
 That’s why we’re working hard to advocate for local transport improvements, improving connectivity and reducing loneliness, isolation and access for everyone”.

-The National Association for Areas of Outstanding Natural Beauty.
+Areas of Outstanding Natural Beauty.

 Conservation Boards are explicitly identified as a statutory consultee for Nationally Significant Infrastructure Projects, in Schedule 1 of the Infrastructure Planning (Applications: Prescribed Forms and Procedure Regulations) 2009.
 This relates to ‘all proposed applications likely to affect an AONB that is managed by a Conservation Board’.
 As such ANOB will be consulted by planners based on our proximity to an area of outstanding natural beauty.